Bhovi

 The Bhovi are a community in the region of the present-day state of Karnataka.
-They are also referred to as Bhovi, Bovi, Bayyar, Bhoyi and Bhoi.
+They are also referred to as Bovi, Bayyar, Bhoyi and Bhoi.
 They are historically known for The people belonging to the Bhovi community were backward and used to work as palanquin carriers and farm workers about 200 years ago.
-They did not even have proper representation in government jobs in posts such as First Division Assistant and Second Division Assistant.

-They did not have proper representation at the political level either except for one or two members having served as Gram Panchayat members.

 Etymology

 The word Bhovi is thought to derive from a king named Bhovi, who ruled over a region in southeastern India in medieval times.
 The etymology suggests that the community migrated to their current location from Eastern India.
 During the course of their migration, they picked up several local languages en route.
 Members of the community can therefore speak various languages such as Telugu, Kannada, Tamil, Marathi and Gujarati.

 There are members of the community in Pakistan as well, with many of the Hindus from the community migrating to India.
 In January 2020, about 5000 members of the community, who had faced religious persecution in Pakistan and fled the country, held a rally in New Delhi supporting the Citizenship (Amendment) Act, 2019.